paz-sh/paz/README.md

 ## Installation

 At present Paz's Docker repositories are privately hosted at Quay.io, so credentials are required.
+If you haven't got a quay.io account then create one.
+You will also need to be a member of the "pazteam" team within the "yldio" organisation in quay.io.
+Email a maintainer or raise an issue (specifying your quay.io username) to be given access.

 Paz will attempt to load your credentials for "`https://quay.io`" (or the URL specified in the `DOCKER_REGISTRY` environment variable) from `~/.dockercfg`.
 This behaviour can be overriden by setting all of these environment variables:
 ```